AAmoddio/axolotl-poc/README.md

 # axolotyl-POC

-I fine tuned Qwen2.5-7B using QLoRA on facts about ResetData and FTaaS.
+I fine-tuned Qwen2.5-7B Instruct with QLoRA on 100 examples of facts about ResetData.
+The baseline tests showed the model didn’t know what ResetData or FTaaS meant.
+Post training it understood these terms and more.

 ## What this is